Blasteroids/ESP32-Artnet2DMX/README.md

  - Added 2 channel value modifiers
  - Channel mods setup page now lists channels that have mods with quick edit & remove buttons.
  - Fixed bug where device mac wasn't always showing on the WiFi setup page.

+### Updated 1st August 2024
+ - Code cleaned up a little.
+ - Added even more channel value modifiers.
+ - Added a button to enable or disable Art-Net data copy into the DMX data.
+Art-Net data can now be assigned with the new mods into the DMX channels.
+ - Added channel mod config download & upload.

 # Art-Net

 Art-Net(tm) is a trademark of Artistic Licence Holdings Ltd. The Art-Net protocol and associated documentation is copyright Artistic Licence Holdings Ltd.